Yang Kan: Siege of Jiankang

 When Yang Kan returned in 548, he was once again appointed Director of the Justice Department of the Imperial Secretariat.
 Meanwhile, Hou Jing was defeated in Henan and formally surrendered to the Liang.
 However, he soon rebelled and captured Liyang.
 When asked by Emperor Wu for countermeasures, Yang said, "Hou Jing had long been planning to rebel and is making haste towards the capital.
 We should swiftly occupy Caishi and order the Prince of Shaoling (Xiao Lun (蕭綸)) to attack Shouchun.
 Hou Jing will be unable to advance, and if he retreats, he will be without a nest, and his forces will soon dissipate."
-The officials in Jiankang did not believe that Hou Jing wold attack their city.
+The officials in Jiankang did not believe that Hou Jing would attack their city.
 Instead, they ordered Yang to lead more than 1,000 cavalrymen to camp at Wangguo Gate (望國門).

 As Yang Kan predicted, Hou Jing continued south towards Jiankang and reached Xinlin (新林; southwest of present-day Nanjing, Jiangsu).
 When Hou Jing rebelled, the lands of Liang had been at peace for nearly five decades that even many of the officials and scholars in the countrysides do not have experience in war.
 By then, many of the old generals in the capital were dead, while the new generals were all stationed outside.
 The only generals in Jiankang aside from Yang Kan were Liu Jin (柳津), who was old and sickly, and Wei An (韋黯), who was considered cowardly and incompetent.
 Therefore, the imperial court sent people to fetch Yang Kan and ask him to assist the Crown Prince, Xiao Daqi to command the capital's army.